 Simeonie Killiktee

 One original hand-carved sculpture by Inuit artist, Simeonie Killiktee.
-One muskox carved out of soapstone and antler.
+One muskox carved out of serpentine.

 Born in 1973 (Kimmirut, Nunavut)